DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - AngularJS/01 Create and Configure a Widget.md

         }"></div>
     </div>

-[note]Initializing UI component options in this manner does not mean that the UI component option will be changed once its scope property is changed.
+[note]Initializing UI component options in this manner does not mean that the UI component property will be changed once its scope property is changed.
 If you are looking for this kind of data binding, refer to the [Change Options](/concepts/Getting%20Started/Widget%20Basics%20-%20AngularJS/05%20Change%20Options.md '/Documentation/Guide/Getting_Started/Widget_Basics_-_AngularJS/Change_Options') topic.

 As an alternative, you can declare the whole object of UI component options in the scope and pass it to the UI component directive.